-Refusing to believe that God can help is the same as denying His power.
+Refusing to believe that God can help you is the same as denying His power.

-The apostle Paul had a warning for those in this state in 2 Timothy 3:5-7.
-He described them as:
+The apostle Paul had a warning for those in this state.

 …having a form of godliness but denying its power.
 And from such people turn away!
 For of this sort are those who creep into households and make captives of gullible women loaded down with sins, led away by various lusts, always learning and never able to come to the knowledge of the truth.”